Shubhamdey87/Plant-Disease-Classification-using-MobileNetV2/README.md

 # Plant-Disease-Classification-using-MobileNetV2
 This project aims to classify plant diseases using MobileNetV2 model.
 With an ever-growing global population, ensuring a steady supply of crops is crucial.
 However, diseases can drastically reduce yields.
-Early and accurate disease detection can lead to better management and healthier crops
+Early and accurate disease detection can lead to better management and healthier crops.
+A gradio interface is also provided for interfacing with the model.

 # Dataset
 The data is sourced from the PlantVillage dataset( https://app.activeloop.ai/activeloop/plantvillage-with-augmentation).
 It consists of 55000+ images of various plant leaves, each labeled with the specific disease it has or labeled as healthy.the dataset can be online accessed by executing the following command: